Second Avenue Subway: 1970s construction

 As the early 1960s progressed, the East Side experienced an increase in development, and the Lexington Avenue Line became overcrowded.
 In 1962, construction began on a connection between the Manhattan and Williamsburg Bridges and the Sixth Avenue Line.
 This segment, the Chrystie Street Connection, was first proposed in the 1947 plan as the southern end of the Second Avenue line, which would feed into the two bridges.
 When opened in November 1967, the connection included the new Grand Street station on the Sixth Avenue Line (another station, 57th Street, opened in July 1968), and introduced the most significant service changes ever carried out in the subway's history.
 Grand Street, located under Chrystie Street (the southern end of Second Avenue) was designed to include cross-platform transfers between the Sixth Avenue and Second Avenue Lines.

 Separately, in 1967, voters approved a $2,500,000,000 (worth about $ in current dollars) Transportation Bond Issue, which provided over $600,000,000 (worth $ today) for New York City projects, including for a 1968 Program for Action.
 The City secured a $25 million Urban Mass Transportation Act (UMTA) grant for initial construction.
 The Program for Action proposed a Second Avenue line to be built in two phases: a first phase north of 34th Street and a second phase south of there.
 The Second Avenue project, for a line from 34th Street to the Bronx, was given top priority.

-However, the line's planned stops in Manhattan, spaced farther apart than those on existing subway lines, proved controversial; the Second Avenue line was criticized as a "rich man's express, circumventing the Lower East Side with its complexes of high-rise low- and middle-income housing and slums in favor of a silk stocking route."
-In response to protests, the MTA added stations at 72nd Street and 96th Street The MTA issued a plan for a spur line, called the "cuphandle", to serve the heart of the Lower East Side.
+The line's planned stops in Manhattan, spaced farther apart than those on existing subway lines, proved controversial.
+The Second Avenue line was criticized as a "rich man's express, circumventing the Lower East Side with its complexes of high-rise low- and middle-income housing and slums in favor of a silk stocking route."
+In response to protests, the MTA added stations at 72nd Street and 96th Street.
+The MTA issued a plan for a spur line, called the "cuphandle", to serve the heart of the Lower East Side.
 Branching off from the IND Sixth Avenue Line near the Second Avenue station, the spur would run east on Houston Street, turn north on Avenue C, and turn west on 14th Street, connecting to the BMT Canarsie Line.

 A combination of Federal and State funding was obtained for the project.
 In March 1972, the entire cost of the section between 34th Street and 126th Street, according to the project's Draft Environmental Study, was estimated to be $381 million.
 In June 1972, it was announced that UMTA would grant $25 million for the construction of this section of the line.
 The MTA had requested $254 million in federal funds for the northern part of the line.
 Preliminary estimates of the cost of the southern portion of the line came to $450 million.